-Art 12.6.3 Vehicle Technical Regulations: Class Side by Side (SxS)-FIA
+Art 12.6.3 Vehicle Technical Regulations: Class Side by Side (SxS)-FIA T3 and T4

+12.6.1.5 BALANCE OF PERFORMANCE

-12.6.1.5 Both classes may be subject to Balance of Performance measures.
-The parameters turbo boost, intake restrictors and race weight will be used to control performance parity.
+Both classes may be subject to Balance of Performance measures.
+The parameters turbo boost, intake restrictors, race weight, maximum engine rpm, but not limited to will be used to control performance parity.
 Refer Cross Country SSR's Part 2: art 3.